kristian-lange-tw/JATOS_docs_v3/pages/JATOS-with-Nginx.md

 permalink: JATOS-with-Nginx.html
 folder:
 toc: false
-last_updated: 27 Apr 2017
+last_updated: 31 May 2020
 ---

 These are examples for configurations of [Nginx](https://www.nginx.com/) as a proxy in front of JATOS.
 It is not necessary to run JATOS with a proxy but it's common.
 They support WebSockets for JATOS' group studies.

 The following two configs are the content of `/etc/nginx/nginx.conf`.
 Change them to your needs.
 You probably want to change your servers address (`www.example.com` in the example) and the path to the SSL certificate and its key.
-Those `proxy_set_header X-Forwarded-*` and `proxy_set_header X-Real-IP` are necessary to tell JATOS the real requester's IP address - please leave them unchanged.
+This `proxy_set_header X-Forwarded-*` is necessary to tell JATOS the original requester's IP address - please leave it unchanged.

 As an additional security measurement you can uncomment the `location /jatos` and config your local network.
 This will restrict the access to JATOS' GUI (every URL starting with `/jatos`) to the local network.